Comparison of the Postoperative Analgesic Efficacy of SAP and SPSIP Blocks in Patients Undergoing Mammoplasty

 Review the sponsor-provided synopsis that highlights what the study is about and why it is being conducted.

-The aim is to compare the postoperative analgesic efficacy of serratus anterior plane block (SAPB) and Serratus Posterior superior intercostal plane block (SPSIPB) in patients undergoing mammoplasty surgery.
+The aim is to compare the postoperative analgesic efficacy of serratus anterior plane block (SAPB) and serratus posterior superior intercostal plane block (SPSIPB) in patients undergoing mammoplasty surgery.
 To this end, a double-blind, randomized, controlled study has been designed.
 Female patients aged 18-65 years who will undergo mammoplasty surgery will be included in the study.
 Postoperative pain levels, opioid consumption, duration of analgesic requirement, and patient satisfaction will be evaluated in patients who receive fascial blocks for analgesic purposes.

 Detailed Description